-'Positioning' means the transferring of a non-operating crew member from place to place, at the behest of the operator, excluding travelling time.
+The transferring of a non-operating crew member from place to place, at the behest of the operator, excluding travelling time.
 Travelling time is defined as:

 - time from home to a designated reporting place and vice versa, - time for local transfer from a place of rest to the commencement of duty and vice versa.